Prescribing Guidelines for HEART FAILURE

 - To reduce mortality

-Offer both angiotensin-converting enzyme (ACE) inhibitors and beta-blockers licensed for heart failure, to all patients with heart failure due to left ventricular systolic dysfunction (LVSD).
-Clinical judgement should guide which drug to start first.
+Offer both angiotensin-converting enzyme (ACE) inhibitors and a beta-blocker licensed for heart failure to all patients with heart failure with reduced ejection fraction.
+Use clinical judgement when deciding which drug to start first.

 ACE Inhibitors (first-line treatment)